datanav/docs/configuration.rst

 The DTL transform
 -----------------

-This is a transform that lets you apply Data Transformation Language transformations on the entities stream produced by the data source.
+This is a transform that lets you apply :doc:`Data Transformation Language <DTLReferenceGuide>` transformations on the entities stream produced by the data source.

-See :doc:`DTLReferenceGuide` for more details on the transformation language itself.

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^